vichargrave/vichargrave.github.io/_pages/about.md

 Welcome to my website which is the companion to my code contributions on [Github](https://github.com/vichargrave){:target="_blank"}.

 I’m a software engineer and system integrator with over 15 years of experience developing a broad range of security solutions including user/entity behavioral analytics, threat management, and content filtering.
-Currently I work as a Senior Software Engineer at [AttackIQ](https://attackiq.com){:target="_blank"} on the platform development team.
-With the AttackIQ Platform, you can continuously test and validate the security controls deployed on your enterprise computing resources.

-I'm also a contributor to the [Cloud Security Alliance (CSA)](https://cloudsecurityalliance.org/){:target="_blank"} with their [Top Threats Working Group](https://cloudsecurityalliance.org/working-groups/top-threats/#_overview){:target="_blank"} helping them out with security research and reporting.
+I work with the [Cloud Security Alliance (CSA)](https://cloudsecurityalliance.org/){:target="_blank"} with their [Top Threats Working Group](https://cloudsecurityalliance.org/working-groups/top-threats/#_overview){:target="_blank"} helping them out with security research and reporting.

 When I’m not slaving away over a hot keyboard – yes, I do have a life outside technology – I like spending time with my family, cooking, and attending the performing arts – theater, concerts, and movies.
 My family and I are ardent cat lovers and volunteer with feline rescue organizations fostering cats for future adoption.